Activities

 Penta is also engaged in research into viruses other than HIV that impact pregnant women and children.
 Our aim is to investigate the mechanisms and consequences of vertical transmission of other viruses, including cytomegalovirus, hepatitis C, respiratory syncytial virus, and Zika virus.

-Neglected or emerging childhood infections
+Neglected and emerging childhood infections

 In addition to conducting research on viral infections in children, Penta actively participates in research projects aimed at enhancing our understanding of epidemiology and pathogenesis, as well as improving the treatment and management of fungal infections in paediatric patients.